wp-plugins/wp-topbar/readme.txt

 The problem is with your table collation.
 You need to change the collation to utf8_general_ci.

 Run this query from your phpMyAdmin to change the collation.
-Make sure to change DATABASEPREFIX with your database prefix from wp-config.php
+Make sure to change the word DATABASEPREFIX below with your database prefix from your wp-config.php file.

 ALTER TABLE 'DATABASEPREFIX'_topbar_data CONVERT TO CHARACTER SET utf8 COLLATE utf8_general_ci